 Fulstow is listed in the 1086 Domesday survey as "Fuglestow"

 We warmly welcome all visitors to our services, and to visit the church and churchyard.
-We are pleased to have links with the villlage Primary School and Little Ducklings Nursery.
+We are pleased to have links with the villlage Primary School.
 A group of church members regularly perform "Open the Book" bible stories at school.

 There is no mention of a church in Fulstow in the Domesday Book.
 The first mention which can be found of a church in Fulstow is of 1219, when the patron was Picot de Lascelles, the son of Roger Lascelles II.
 It is believed he presented Roger Bacon to the incumbency.
 A drawing of the church in 1595, on Haiwarde’s map of the village, shows a tower, chancel, nave and south aisles.
 On the drawing the church also appears to have had a small spire on top of the tower.
 It is believed it had eight large bells and a priest’s bell.
 Repairs needed to the church in 1615 are recorded as having been carried out “in a wretched poor way.”